TissueMAPS/TissueMAPS/docs/introduction.rst

 Distributed image processing
 ============================

 An image processing workflow represents a series of *steps*, each of which comprises a set of computational *jobs* that get distributed across available compute resources for parallel processing.
 Functionally related *steps* are further grouped into abstract *stages*.
+The entire workflow can be submitted for processing or individual *stages* can be submitted one after the other.
+Since results of each *step* are persisted on disk, workflows can further be resubmitted from any given *stage*.

 The :doc:`tmlib.workflow` package provides functionality for generating and managing distributed image processing workflows.
-Each of the steps is implemented as a subpackage of :doc:`tmlib.workflow` and represents a parallel computational task collection that can also be invoked separately.
+Each of the steps is implemented as a subpackage of :doc:`tmlib.workflow` and represents a parallel computational task collection that can also be invoked separately via the command line.

 The following "canonical" `TissueMAPS` workflow for automated analysis of multi-wellplate screens is used here for illustration.
 To meet specific user requirements, custom workflows can be easily created, either by modifying or extending existing workflows or by creating new ones from scratch.